 Tiffany Stuart, a guest contributor to the Gaia Herbs blog, shared that she loves adding Immune Shine to a cold or hot Hibiscus Tea.
-We love this creative way to work Chaga mushrooms into a daily routine.
+We love this creative way to work Chaga mushrooms into the day.
 See Tiffany’s full article here.

-Another favorite recipe, created by Gaia’s own Wellness Chef Alex Lapidus, is our Blueberry Boost Smoothie that’s made with cashew milk, frozen blueberries, frozen bananas, Black Elderberry Syrup, and, of course, Immune Shine.
+Another favorite recipe is our Blueberry Boost Smoothie that’s made with cashew milk, frozen blueberries, frozen bananas, Black Elderberry Syrup, and, of course, Immune Shine.